 Spend a Day at the Beach Fishing

 A day at the beach surf fishing takes a little planning.
-Having said that, there are many good reasons to consider for doing it.
-You can catch surf fish species from striped bass, snook and corbina to bluefish, redfish, flounder, tarpon, snapper, sea trout, halibut and sometimes even sharks, depending on your location.
+Having said that, there are many good reasons to consider doing it.
+You can catch many exciting surf fish species from striped bass, snook and corbina to bluefish, Spanish mackerel, redfish, flounder, tarpon, snapper, sea trout, halibut and sometimes even sharks, depending on your location.

-There are excellent surf fishing spots all along the East coast from Maine to Florida, through the Gulf states and the California coast.
+There are excellent surf fishing spots all along the East Coast from Maine to Florida, through the Gulf states to California’s Pacific coast.
 There are some fabled surf fishing locations in the U.S. worth a special trip for the angler looking for the holy grail of surf fishing.

-If you do not have the money or the time to invest in a boat (they do require some upkeep), surf fishing is a fun and hassle-free way to go.
-As we have already stated, there is a little planning involved but you would have much more expense, prep and cleanup with any boat.
-Surf fishing is a simple, enjoyable hobby that will get you out of the house and maybe even offer up a chance to come home with fresh dinner.
+If you do not have the money or the time to invest in a boat (and they do require some upkeep), surf fishing is a fun and hassle-free way to go.
+As we have already discussed, there is a little planning involved but you would have many more expenses, prep, and clean-up with any type of boat.